awslabs/aws-deployment-framework/docs/user-guide.md

 By default, the above pipelines will be created to deploy CloudFormation using a change in two actions *(Create then Execute)*.

+### Important Notes

+#### Zero-prefixed AWS Account Ids

+In most cases, you can target accounts directly by passing the AWS Account Id as an integer, as shown in the example above.
+However, in case the AWS Account Id starts with a zero, for example `011112233332`, you will need to pass the AWS Account Id as a string instead.

+Due to the way the YAML file is read, it will automatically transform zero-leading numbers by removing the zero.
+Additionally, if the AWS Account Id starts with a zero and happens to include numbers between 0 and 7 only, for example `012345671234`, it will treat it as a octal number instead.
+Since this cannot be detected without making risky assumptions, the deployment will error to be on the safe side instead.

 ### Types

 The ADF comes with an extensive set of abstractions over CodePipeline providers that can be used to define pipelines.
 For example, see the below pipeline definition: